Lornzyy/Lornzyy/README.md

 - 👋 Hi, I’m @Lornzyy.
 - 👀 I’m interested in web development and becoming a full stack developer.
-- 🌱 I’m currently learning javascript and SQL.
+- 🌱 I’m currently learning python and javascript.
-- 💞️ I’m looking to collaborate on working on projects that advance my web development skills.
+- 💞️ I’m looking to work on projects that advance my web development skills.
 - 📫 How to reach me through my email @lornanish@gmail.com.

 <!---